platformio/platformio-docs/frameworks/tizenrt.rst

     Please click on compatible debug tool below for the further instructions.

-External Debug Tools
+On-Board Debug Tools
 ^^^^^^^^^^^^^^^^^^^^

-Boards listed below are compatible with :ref:`piodebug` but **DEPEND ON** external debug tool.
-See "Debug" column for compatible debug tools.
+Boards listed below have on-board debug tool and **ARE READY** for debugging!
+You do not need to use/buy external debug tool.

 .. list-table::